 January 1, 2019

-Generators of 4 or more cubic yards of solid waste per week
+Generators of 4 or more cubic yards of solid waste, recycling and organic waste combined per week

 *Please note that gardening or landscaping service offered to impacted businesses are also subject to this law and businesses must ensure that this organic waste is recycled.

 Approximately 30 million tons of waste is sent to landfills in California each year, of which more than 30% is organic and compostable material.
 Additionally, the greenhouse gas emissions resulting from the decomposition of organic waste in landfills have been identified as a significant source of emissions contributing to global climate change.
 These new requirements will be phased in over several years and will help California and our community reach its goal of 75% waste diversion by 2020.